 Irwin home prices are not only among the most expensive in Idaho, but Irwin real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Irwin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irwin are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Irwin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Irwin is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Irwin who work in sales jobs (20.43%), office and administrative support (12.90%), and law enforcement and fire fighting (8.60%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.60% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.